jianfushen/jianfushen.github.io/content/research/index.md

+### Peer-reviewed Articles

-1. Peng, D., Shen, J., Fung, S. Y. K., Hui, E., & Fan, K. (2022).
-The Valuation Effect and Consequences of Clawback Adoption in Real Estate Investment Trusts.
-The Journal of Real Estate Finance and Economics, 1-44.
-(ABS 3, ABDC “A” journal, SSCI)
+**"The Valuation Effect and Consequences of Clawback Adoption in Real Estate Investment Trusts."** with Daoju Peng, Jianfu Shen, Simon Yu Kit Fung, Eddie Hui (2022). _The Journal of Real Estate Finance and Economics_, 2022.

-2. Shen, J., Hui, E., & Fan, K. (2021).
+Shen, J., Hui, E., & Fan, K. (2021).
 The beta anomaly in the REIT market.
 The Journal of Real Estate Finance and Economics, 63(3), 414-436.
 (ABS 3, ABDC “A” journal, SSCI)

-3. Shen, J., Hui, E., & Fan, K. (2021).
+Shen, J., Hui, E., & Fan, K. (2021).
 Did real estate professionals anticipate the 2007-2008 financial crisis?
 Evidence from insider trading in the REITs.
 The Journal of Real Estate Finance and Economics, 63(1), 122-142.
 (ABS 3, ABDC “A” journal, SSCI)